 Vertical farming has created tech-based opportunities in the agriculture industry.
 Aude Vuilliomenet, 26, is a junior IoT engineer at Vertical Future in London.
 IoT, or the “Internet of Things”, is the network of physical devices connected to the internet.
 She recalls first seeing vertical farms at Expo 2015 in Milan, where the Belgium pavilion presented an aquaponics system.
 “I was, like, this is clever,” said Vuillioment.

 Swiss-born Vuilliomenet moved to London to study smart cities and urban analytics and decided to stay.
 “I thought, it’s pretty urban, but there are so many problems that I can notice here and that I want to tackle,” she said.
-With her background in food science, engineering and smart cities—plus work experience on a Italian goat farm—the vertical farming industry was an obvious career choice.
+With her background in food science, engineering, and smart cities—plus work experience on an Italian goat farm—the vertical farming industry was an obvious career choice.

 “Vertical farming can help where it’s not possible to fix your environment…It gives you this possibility to do something.” - Aude Vuilliomenet

-Vuilliomenet is passionate about wellbeing.
+Vuilliomenet is passionate about well-being.
 She believes that medicine will only get you to a certain point; the solution lies in improving our surroundings.
-This is where smaller, uncommercial vertical farms in city apartments, offices or in schools come in.
-“Vertical farming can help where it’s not possible to fix your environment because you don’t have a beautiful field, soil that is rich in nutrients or a place to grow herbs and vegetables,” she said.
+This is where smaller, uncommercial vertical farms in city apartments, offices, or schools come in.
+“Vertical farming can help where it’s not possible to fix your environment because you don’t have a beautiful field, soil that is rich in nutrients, or a place to grow herbs and vegetables,” she said.
 “It gives you this possibility to do something.”